The scapegoat and golden child of a narcissist.

 Whatever the children do is never enough for the narcissist.

 The narcissist will pit everyone against each other.
 The overt narcissist will say to children, “ why can you not be more like them?
 They’re so much better than you” the covet will do it in more subtle ways.
 The goal for the narcissist is divided and conquer, divided everyone around them, and so everyone looks to them.
 They’ll create problems out of know where then have their own solutions, which is what they wanted in the first place.
 They don’t want people to unite as then they’ll know that they are, and a narcissist can not stand exposure.

 They will go to any lengths to keep the divide going.
 They will happily set people up without them even knowing.

-The sibling can get through this together.
-With one positive parent, they will learn what is positive people and what is negative, they will learn with your help to unit against the narcissist from a young age.
-As you’ll be telling them to be kind to each other and look out for each other.
-They will see it for what it is in their own time so stay strong.
+The siblings can get through this together.
+With one positive parent, they will learn what is positive people and what is negative, they will learn with your help to unit against the narcissist from a young age as you’ll be telling them to be kind to each other and look out for each other.
+They will see it for what it is in their own time, so stay strong.

 Click on the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.